datacarpentry/wrangling-genomics/episodes/03-trimming.md

 We've now completed the trimming and filtering steps of our quality control process!
 Before we move on, let's move our trimmed FASTQ files to a new subdirectory within our `data/` directory.
-We can also remove our extra, double-trimmed file for the `SRR098283` sample.

 ~~~
 $ cd ~/dc_workshop/data/untrimmed_fastq